julien-michot/tinyopt/README.md

 ## Testing

-`tinyopt` comes with various tests, at least soon enough.
+`Tinyopt` comes with various tests, at least soon enough.
 Simply run `make test` to run them all.
 Running the sqrt2 test should give you the following log:

 ```shell